LHommeDeBat/QuantumServiceFaas/README.md

 ## Usage of Providers

 The QuantumService needs you to register a FaaS-Service that is based on OpenWhisk as a so called "Provider".
 For that, you can either make an [IBM Cloud](https://cloud.ibm.com/login) account and use IBMs Cloud Functions as a Provider.
-Alternatively you can run your own [OpenWhisk-Server](https://openwhisk.apache.org/documentation.html#openwhisk_deployment) and use it as a provider.
+Alternatively you can run your own [OpenWhisk-Server](https://openwhisk.apache.org/documentation.html#openwhisk_deployment) and use it as a openWhiskService.

-To create/register a new provider perform a POST-Request to:
+To create/register a new openWhiskService perform a POST-Request to:

 {{YOUR-HOST}}/providers